Department of Nutrition Science (NUTR)

 - Member (former chair, graduate education committee), American Society for Nutritional Sciences, 1976 - Present

-DiscoveryDennis Savaiano is Director of the North Central Nutrition Education Center for Excellence, a USDA NIFA-funded center.
+DiscoveryDennis Savaiano is Director of the North Central Nutrition Education Center of Excellence, a USDA NIFA-funded center.
 In this capacity, he oversees the north central research portfolio of projects aimed at improving the effectiveness of Supplemental Nutrition Assistance Program Education (SNAP Ed).
 Professor Savaiano continues to work to evaluate the effectiveness of Indiana SNAP Ed programs and develop more effective assessment tools.
-He is also the Purdue liaison for the Indiana Clinical and Translational Sciences Institute Community Health Engagement Program.
+He is also the Associate Director and Purdue liaison for the Indiana Clinical and Translational Sciences Institute Community Health Engagement Program.
 In this capacity, his goal is to build community research partnerships utilizing the extensive intellectual resource base of Indiana University and Purdue University.
 Savaiano has worked with the CTSI CHEP for the past three years to increase its Community Advisory Council membership and assist with building community-engaged research approaches with Purdue Extension.
 He has published on school community interventions focused on improving the diets of youth (particularly young women) and has led/developed many of the successful Purdue Extension efforts focused around health as dean of Purdue's School of Consumer and Family Sciences for 15 years.

 Professor Savaiano has also studied lactose digestion for the past 30 years.
 Adequate calcium intake in the US diet depends on dairy food consumption.
 Dairy foods account for approximately 3/4 of the calcium consumed in the US diet.
 Approximately 1/4 of the US population and 3/4 of the World population maldigests lactose, due to a genetically controlled loss of intestinal lactase activity post weaning.
 Among this population of maldigesters, dairy food consumption is often limited due to perceived and real symptoms resulting from intake.